-Marjorie’s Fund works to fill critical gaps in diabetes education and psychosocial support, provide direct healthcare, and promote increasing economic self-sufficiency to ensure sustainable access to diabetes treatment and testing supplies.
+Marjorie’s Fund works to fill critical gaps in diabetes education and psychosocial support, improve healthcare access, and promote increasing economic self-sufficiency to ensure sustainable access to diabetes treatment and testing supplies.
 We actively collaborate with global and local community partners, as well as evaluate our outcomes, so as to identify opportunities to complement each others’ work and ensure our programs are appropriately tailored to unmet local needs.
 Through these combined efforts we enhance the overall availability and impact of education, psychosocial support and diabetes treatment supplies so that type 1 patients are empowered to thrive, not just survive.

 Marjorie’s Fund develops and implements programs that focus on three areas: education, direct access, and economic empowerment.